catseye/Chzrxl/README.md

 ### History ###

-The first implementation of Chzrxl was in Javascript, in 2013, and this implementation can be found in the [HTML5 Gewgaws distribution][].
+The first implementation of Chzrxl was in Javascript, in 2013, and this implementation (which we can call version 1.0) can be found in the [HTML5 Gewgaws distribution][].

-In 2019, this Javascript implementation was cleaned up and re-fitted to use [PixiJS][], and that is the version in this repository.
-Since PixiJS uses WebGL when possible, this version has the potential to have much nicer visuals than the previous versions; however, it is still a work-in-progress in this regard.
+In 2019, this Javascript implementation was cleaned up and re-fitted to use [PixiJS][], and that is the version in this repository (which we will call version 1.1 or later).
+Since PixiJS uses WebGL when possible, this version has the potential to have much nicer visuals than the previous versions;
+however, it is still a work-in-progress in this regard.

 [Chzrxl installation at catseye.tc]: https://catseye.tc/installation/Chzrxl
 [HTML5 Gewgaws distribution]: https://catseye.tc/distribution/HTML5%20Gewgaws%20distribution